sestaton/Transposome/README.md

     cpanm git://github.com/sestaton/Transposome.git

-If you run into any installation issues, it may be necessary to download the code and install manually (see the [Troubleshooting](https://github.com/sestaton/Transposome/wiki/Troubleshooting) page for more information:
+If you run into any installation issues, it may be necessary to download the code and install manually (see the [Troubleshooting](https://github.com/sestaton/Transposome/wiki/Troubleshooting) page for more information):

     git clone https://github.com/sestaton/Transposome.git
     cd Transposome